How to Remove a Load Bearing Wall

 Barriers aren’t great …

-… when they block the livability of livingroom spaces.
+… especially when they block the livability of livingroom spaces.
 But, 1980s suburban architects and builders (or 1990s builders working from 80s cookie-cutter blueprints) often didn’t think much about the liveability of the generic two-story homes they stamped out.
 The focus instead was on profit maximization, which meant maximizing the room count of sales listings.
+This is why you might want to remove a load bearing wall in your suburban starter home.

 The Problem